How to watch Sydney’s New Year’s Eve fireworks | Ticketholders have access, but you still have options [Updated]

 If you live in the northern part of Sydney's Northern Beaches (north of Narrabeen Bridge and east of the Baha'i Temple) you are on a stay-at-home mandate with no indoor gatherings allowed.
 Those in the southern Northern Beaches you can host up to five people, including children.
 However, they must be from your respective local area.

-Here are five ways to experience the Sydney New Year's Eve fireworks to finally bid adieu to 2020 and welcome in 2021:
+If a Sydney New Year's Eve just isn't the same from home, here are five ways to experience the fireworks within the government's restrictions to bid adieu to 2020 and welcome in 2021:

 For the ultimate private New Year's Eve fireworks viewing, book into a hotel overlooking one of the city's fireworks displays.
-We're still able to find availability at hotels including Harbour View rooms at the Ibis Darling Harbour, King and Twin Rooms with Harbour View at the Hyatt Regency Sydney and various harbour and bridge view rooms at the InterContinental Sydney (pictured).
+We're still able to find availability at hotels including harbour-view rooms at the Ibis Darling Harbour, king and twin rooms with harbour view at the Hyatt Regency Sydney and various harbour-view and bridge-view rooms at the InterContinental Sydney (pictured).

-While seats at venues will be limited, if you don't want to dine at home and want to catch the fireworks in person, you can make a reservation for a restaurant along the harbour – or high above it.
+While seats at venues will be limited, if you want to catch the fireworks in person, make a reservation for a restaurant along the harbour – or high above it.

 Attend a ticketed New Year's Eve event

 Getting tickets to a New Year's Eve party can give you exclusive access to fireworks vantage points, dinners and drinks while ensuring that the number of attendees is controlled.

 Events are still being confirmed, though the floating Glass Island is throwing a COVIDSafe party on the night with tickets starting at $565.95 per person.

 We'll update our New Year's Eve in Sydney page with new events as they become available.